Choosing the Best Metal-to-Metal Seal Design

-MORE THAN LEAKAGE – PROPER SEAL SELECTION CAN AFFECT SAFETY, PERFORMANCE, LIFESPAN & COST.
+MORE THAN LEAKAGE – PROPER METAL-TO-METAL SEAL SELECTION CAN AFFECT SAFETY, PERFORMANCE, LIFESPAN & COST

 Many common metal-to-metal seals – such as screw plugs, ball bearings and cup plugs – are not well-suited for today’s precision transmission systems.
-Seal selection has become a more complex decision because of: hydraulic fluids with unique viscosities, very thin port wall thicknesses, and materials with low elasticity moduli that are being used more frequently.
+Metal-to-metal seal selection has become a more complex decision because of hydraulic fluids with unique viscosities, very thin port wall thicknesses, and materials with low elasticity moduli that are being used more frequently.

 Modern transmission system design often results in very small port wall thicknesses, and most transmission components have little tolerance for deformation.
 These factors can be especially challenging for seals that require high installation forces – such as the stresses caused by ball bearing insertion, or the axial forces created by screw plug insertion.
 Both of which can result in cracks and other damage.